mvolkmann/blog/src/swift.md

 by selecting Product ...
 Destination ...
 Choose Destination... and selecting a device type.
 This must be done in each Xcode project.

-Xcode 13 adds support for Vim key bindings, but it is very basic.
-It does not support repeating commands with the period key, defining macros, and other more advanced Vim features.
-To enable this, select Editor ...
-Vim Mode.

 ### VS Code